onnx/models/models/image_classification/imagenet_prep.md

 -->

 ## Download
-First, go to the [download page](http://www.image-net.org/download-images) (you may need to register an account), and find the page for ILSVRC2012.
+First, go to the [ImageNet download page](http://www.image-net.org/download-images) (you may need to register an account), and find the page for ILSVRC2012.
 Next, find and download the following two files:

 |Filename                 | Size  |
 |-------------------------|:------|